WD40 repeat

 The WD40 repeat (also known as the WD or beta-transducin repeat) is a short structural motif of approximately 40 amino acids, often terminating in a tryptophan-aspartic acid (W-D) dipeptide.
 Tandem copies of these repeats typically fold together to form a type of circular solenoid protein domain called the WD40 domain.

 Structure

 WD40 domain-containing proteins have 4 to 16 repeating units, all of which are thought to form a circularised beta-propeller structure (see figure to the right).
-The WD40 domain is composed of several repeats, a variable region of around 20 residues at the beginning followed by a more common repeated set of residues.
-These repeats typically form a four stranded anti-parallel beta sheet or blade.
-These blades come together to form a propeller with the most common being a 7 bladed beta propeller.
+The WD40 domain is composed of about 40 to 60 amino acids with a glycine and histidine dipeptide near the N-terminus and a tryptophan and aspartic acid dipeptide most commonly at the C-terminus.
+Two variable regions are present.
+The repeats typically form a four-stranded anti-parallel beta sheet or blade.
+These blades come together to form a propeller with the most common being a seven-bladed beta propeller.
 The blades interlock so that the last beta strand of one repeat forms with the first three of the next repeat to form the 3D blade structure.